Meet our Instructors and Staff

 Leila finds much of her inspiration from her world travels.
 Growing up in a multicultural household had a lasting affect on her perspective and appreciation for the arts in different countries.
 She wishes to turn habitual moments in the home, such as morning coffee or dinner prep, into meaningful experiences that encourage us to appreciate the little joys in life.
 You can find Leila’s work on Etsy at TierraMadera Ceramics or on instagram @tierra.madera.ceramics

-Dianne Schreck holds a B.S. in Science and Music, a M.Ed. in Secondary Education, and an Associate Degree in Computer Programming.
-She began teaching general music in Winton Woods, worked as a computer based trainer, and has returned to teaching instrumental music students.
-With over 20 years of experience leading grade school and junior high bands, she has become the band director for many Cincinnati based Parochial Schools.
-She is currently employed by the The Music Staff, an organization that provides band teachers for Catholic Schools.
+Dianne Schreck holds a B.S. in Music and Social Studies, a M.Ed. in Secondary Education, and an Associate Degree in Computer Programming.
+She began teaching general music in Winton Woods, worked as a computer based trainer, and returned to teaching instrumental music in the 90's.
+She was employed by The Music Staff, an organization that provides band teachers for Catholic Schools.
+With over 20 years of experience leading grade school and junior high bands, she became the band director for many Cincinnati based Parochial Schools.
+Dianne worked for 20 years through 2018 and currently continues as the band director at St Boniface School.
 Dianne’s major instrument is the French horn and Trumpet for marching band.

 Katherine K. Smith is an artist, art educator, and education adviser.
 She is an adjunct professor of the School of Art DAAP at University of Cincinnati, Katherine holds a B.F.A. from Wittenberg University and both a M.A. in Art Education and a Ph.D. in Educational Leadership from Miami University.
 Her paintings and murals are found in homes, public buildings, and as illustrations in books and book covers.
 Her published writing is found in teaching, curriculum, and education journals.
 Katherine has served as an adjunct instructor for Miami University, Oxford, Ohio.
 She has taught curriculum leadership classes and Art Education classes for Elementary Education majors and has taught Art Appreciation for undergraduate students.
 Katherine also consults with Woodford Paideia Academy in Cincinnati Public Schools to assist with their integration of the arts into the classroom curricula.
 Prior to her university teaching, Katherine was a middle school art teacher at Tower Heights Middle School in Centerville, Ohio.
 Katherine has conducted research with ArtsConnect.